Not only are you a rude speed-demon, but a light-running scofflaw as well.

 The performance went on (sans the nay-players), and was enthusiastically cheered by a packed Benaroya audience.

 As soon as the Gould was finished and I had taken my final bow, I snaked my way through Benaroya to get to the lobby; a friend had asked for a ticket, and we had arranged to meet at intermission if he had indeed made the concert.
-In the course of scanning the crowd for him, I saw, standing across the lobby, the Reverend Dr. Samuel B. McKinney.
+In the course of scanning the crowd for him, I saw, standing across the lobby, the Reverend Dr. Samuel B. McKinney (1926-2018).

 For those of you unfamiliar with the name, I can only skim the surface of Dr. McKinney's extraordinary life.
-Dr. McKinney's accomplishments include his longtime (1958-98) pastorship at Seattle's Mount Zion Baptist Church.
+Dr. McKinney's accomplishments included his longtime (1958-98) pastorship at Seattle's Mount Zion Baptist Church.
 Dr. McKinney had originally intended to become a civil rights attorney, and even though the ministry claimed him, he remained a major figure in the civil rights movement; he marched with his old friend Martin Luther King, Jr. in Selma and Montgomery, Alabama, and in Washington D.C., in the early 1960s, after having arranged for Dr. King's only Seattle visit for a series of speeches and meetings in 1961.
 Dr. McKinney was also an outspoken opponent of apartheid rule in South Africa; his participation in protests against it earned him at least one arrest.

 About two or three years before the evening in question, I had had the pleasure of working with Dr. McKinney: he was the guest soloist at a Seattle Symphony concert in which he narrated Copland's Lincoln Portrait.
 In advance of his first rehearsal with the orchestra, I met him at his church to play the orchestra part on the piano so that he could practice the pacing of his recitations.
 His bass-baritone speaking voice, which one could only call powerful and mellifluous, was perfect for Copland's score.

 "Adam!"
 He beamed when I reached him, and gave me a robust embrace.
 "Thank you so much for playing that Morton Gould piece!
 I LOVED it!
 I heard tunes in there I hadn't heard since my grandmother sang them to me when I was a kid!
 Is it recorded?
 Can I get it on CD?"
-I was delighted to answer in the affirmative...and even more delighted at his response to a piece I loved.
+I was delighted to answer in the affirmative...and even more delighted at his response to a piece I also loved.

 When I went backstage again, I called some of my friends in the orchestra over.
 "Will you please help me spread the word as to who just thanked us for playing the Gould?"